pykeen/pykeen/docs/source/tutorial/models.rst

     Internally, the :module:`class_resolver` library is used to support various alternative parametrization, e.g., the string name of a representation class, the `class` object, or instances of the :class:`pykeen.nn.Representation` class.
 You can also register your own classes to the resolver.
-Detailed information can be found in the documentation of the package, or `using_resolvers`
+Detailed information can be found in the documentation of the package, or :ref:`using_resolvers`

-    .. todo:: use a proper link to the tutorial

 Interaction Function